canonical/ubuntu-pro-operator/README.md

 In the past, it was also published as https://charmhub.io/ubuntu-pro (also not promulgated), but that was discontinued until proper support for charm renames is introduced.

+## Proxy config

+By default, this charm will pick up the proxy configuration from the Juju model.
+If you want to use a different proxy instead for the units, you can override that with configs `override-http-proxy` and `override-https-proxy`.

+Please note that in all cases, the Ubuntu Pro client will check if these proxy configs are valid.
+If it cannot use them (e.g., proxy is not reachable), you will most likely get a `hook failed: "config-changed"` message.
+You can check the causes with `juju debug-log`.